- Academic Affairs

 - The development and use of an Incident Action Plan (IAP) that outlines the strategies and objectives of the agencies response to an emergency.

-- A clear chain of command and unity of command that clearly outlines the reporting relationships of each group and individuals responsible for responding to an emergency.
+- A chain of command and unity of command that clearly outlines the reporting relationships of each group and individuals responsible for responding to an emergency.

 - The use of a Unified Command (UC) for incidents involving multiple emergency response agencies.